 However, if increases in the production of livestock products are not carefully managed, there will be adverse consequences, including greatly increased pressures on natural resources, greenhouse gas emissions, and threats of zoonotic diseases.
 Understanding how livestock production systems are likely to evolve in the future is central to ensuring a sustainable demand and supply pattern of animal source foods in the region.

-- Reviewing findings with key stakeholders in an interactive and engaging way, that promotes discussion and feedback to inform subsequent work after the life of the SRA.
+- Reviewed findings with key stakeholders in a way that promoted discussion and feedback to inform subsequent work after the life of the research activity.